akuklev/akuklev.github.io/README.md

 programming in bare-bones intensional type theories demands for frustrating amounts of explicit termination, productivity, and convertibility proofs.
-A decent practical programming experience can only be achieved by automating them away via liquid types and providing convenient infrastructure to deal with rare cases that cannot be automated: indexed modalities for size-guarded recursion and [clock-guarded corecursion](https://arxiv.org/abs/1804.09098).
+A decent practical programming experience can only be achieved by automating them away via liquid types and providing convenient infrastructure to deal with cases that cannot be automated: indexed modalities for size-guarded recursion and [clock-guarded corecursion](https://arxiv.org/abs/1804.09098).

 § Embracing interactivity and concurrency